Auburn Gymnast Samantha Cerio Breaks Both Legs In Gruesome Accident Caught On Video

 — Rick Karle (@RickKarle) April 6, 2019

-Cerio later took to Intagram to make a bittersweet post saying goodbye to the sport.
+Cerio later took to Instagram to make a bittersweet post saying goodbye to the sport.
 Cerio wrote that after 18 years, she was “hanging up my grips and leaving the chalk behind.”

 Cerio went on to write that gymnastics had helped shape her as a person, and that she looked back on her time in the sport fondly, even if it wasn’t the ending she had envisioned.